timothy-huang/my_blog/_posts/2022-05-23-What makes a society successful?.md

 In your schools and the organizations you work in, try to support a culture that embraces a holistic development mindset.
 If there's no ESG group, consider asking "why?"

-We have to take our well-being in our own hands.
-It's tough to overcome the inertia of a relentless focus on economic output over the last one hundred years, but we can do it.
+We have to take our well-being in our own hands, and it starts with measuring what metters.
 As famous management guru Peter Drucker said, "You can't improve what you don't measure."